Detecting ALP wiggles at TeV energies: Statistical tests for ALP wiggles

 The photon-ALP oscillations will perturb the photon spectrum by energy dependent oscillations, $k\sim \Delta_\mathrm{osc}$, even for a turbulent magnetic field.
 At energies above the strong mixing regime, the ALPs with thus lead to wiggles with $k\sim E$ in the observed photon spectra.
 Likewise, below the strong mixing regime, the wiggles have the wavenumber $k\sim E^{-1}$.
 In Ref.~\cite{Kachelriess:2021rzc}, we suggested therefore to use the windowed discrete power spectrum,

 to extract information on the wiggles.
+The sum in Eq.~\eqref{eq:G} goes over the $N$ detected photon events.
 Only photons with energies between $E_\mathrm{min}$ and $E_\mathrm{max}$ are included, and we use $\eta=E/E_\mathrm{min}$ to resemble the expected energy dependence of the wiggles above the strong mixing regime.
 A similar concept was introduced in Ref.~\cite{Conlon:2018iwn}.
 Importantly, one can use the discrete power spectrum to search for ALPs without specifying the magnetic field.
 However, for a turbulent magnetic field, the ALP signal is a broadened peak whose location and width is a priori unknown.
 While this makes a detection more challenging, it enables the extraction of information on the magnetic field.

 Note that the signal strength depend on the choice of $E_\mathrm{min}$: It should be chosen close to the transition from the strong mixing regime, which a priori is unknown.
 This means, on the other hand, that the conditions~\eqref{eq:E_coh} and \eqref{eq:gB} can in principle be used to deduce the ALP parameters from a detected photon-ALP oscillation signal: The combination $g_{a\gamma}B_\perp$ will for most astrophysical environments determine the onset of the oscillations $\Delta_\mathrm{CMB}=2\Delta_{a\|}$ (see Fig.~3 in Ref.~\cite{Kachelriess:2021rzc}).
 This means that $g_{a\gamma}B_\perp$ can be fixed by finding the value of $E_\mathrm{min}$ that optimises the observed oscillations.
 The mass $m_a$ can likewise be determined by X-ray measurements.